-Language German Necessary prerequisites - Further information Please enrol in courses via the course catalog of the School of Humanities / Department of German Studies (Student Portal) or e-Mail to program Manager Sebastian Hempen (master(at)phil.uni-mannheim.de).
+Language German Necessary prerequisites - Further information Please enrol in courses via the course catalog of the School of Humanities / Department of German Studies (Student Portal) or e-Mail to program manager Madeline Dahl (master.phil@uni-mannheim.de).
 Organizational information The following courses have to be taken: "Introduction to linguistics", "Seminar taken out of the Module "Language and Media"", and either "Lecture in linguistics" or "Exercise Class in linguistics" (in total 16 or 18 ECTS).
-Contact person Sebastian Hempen (master(at)phil.uni-mannheim.de)
+Contact person Madeline Dahl (master(at)phil.uni-mannheim.de)